wizzer129/kana-hero/README.md

-# Kana Master
+# Kana Hero

 ---

-A tool that assists anyone attempting to learning Hiragana and Katakana in the form of a game.
+A site for english speakers attempting to learning Hiragana and Katakana characters.
-Will be deploted on kana.alazo.io
+Will be deployed on kana.alazo.io